|John Bonython||Eleanor Myleintin||William Leigh||Philippa Prest|

 Daughter Elizabeth was the fifth great-grandmother of American poet, William Wadsworth Longfellow.

 Daughter Susannah was the grandmother of three young Marblehead mariners captured by pirate Ed Lowe.
 Phillip Ashton, Jr. escaped on an uninhabited island where he lived for a year until rescued by a Salem schooner and was known as Marblehead's Robinson Crusoe.
 His cousin, Joseph Libby, joined the pirates and was captured and hanged with 26 others in Rhode Island.

 First, not Bonnie-Thon as I pronounced it when I first saw it, but Be-Night-on to rhyme with "python."
 Three of Richard's grandchildren were married as "Benighton" in Lynn and Marblehead.
 Richard Bonython was a second son in a family that belonged to the English gentry in Cornwall.
 His father John had inherited the Bonython manor in the parish of Cury near Land's End, but Richard was born at his mother's family's estate in St. Columb Major on the north coast of Cornwall.
 The Bonython estate in modern times has been taken over by new owners, who have renovated the original Georgia manor and landscaped the property with beautiful gardens available to the public.
-The property lies close to the filming of Poldark, and Gweek, Bottalack, and Levant are reminiscent of the novel Penmarric by Susan Howatch.
+The property lies close to the filming of Poldark, and Gweek, Bottalack, and Levant are reminiscent of places featured in the novel Penmarric by Susan Howatch.

 As a second son and not in line for the manor's inheritance, Richard trained in the military and commanded a company in the wars against France, earning himself the rank and title "Captain."